ethanchongus/IT1556_AppDev/README.md

 # IT1556_AppDev

+## Module Requirements
+Please use the requirement.txt file to see what modules are needed to run the program. pip install -r requirements.txt

 ### Sample Customer
 User: john@email.com , jane@email.com
 PW: password

 ### Sample Admin
 User: admin@admin.com
 PW: password

 ### REST API
 This API provides the following endpoints: